Teacher Residency Program in Philadelphia, PA

 Drexel University School of Education

 Drexel University has partnered with the School District of Philadelphia and select Philadelphia public schools to develop a year-long, classroom-based teacher certification program.
-The program interviews and accepts exceptional and highly qualified candidates to enroll in Drexel's graduate-level teacher education courses while earning a salary and benefits as a School District of Philadelphia employee.
+The Teacher Residency Program interviews and accepts exceptional and highly qualified candidates to enroll in Drexel's graduate-level teacher education courses while earning a salary and benefits as a School District of Philadelphia employee.
 The School District even picks up the bulk of the cost of coursework leading to teacher certification!

 - Grades 4-8 Middle Level Teacher in the areas of English Language Arts,* Mathematics, or Science.

 Philadelphia Teacher Residency Program: What to Expect